bcgov/bcdg/docs/welcome-to-bc-gov.md

 There are a plethora of things to consider when developing apps for Government.
 This list will hopefully get you started on the right foot.

-## Three things to get you started off right
+## Five quick things to get you started

 1. Bookmark this site!
 It aims to be the central hub for all things development.

-2. Get [access to the BCGov GitHub organization](../use-github-in-bcgov/bc-government-organizations-in-github/).
+2. Get [access to the BCGov GitHub organization](../use-github-in-bcgov/bc-government-organizations-in-github).
 This is the default place for code to be stored in the BC Gov. Learn more here.

-3. [Get access to Rocket.Chat](../rocketchat/steps-to-join-rocketchat/).
+3. [Get access to Rocket.Chat](../rocketchat/steps-to-join-rocketchat).
 This is the place that the developer community gathers to ask questions and support each other when they have issues, and is often the best place to get support for internal services like our Cloud services and Common Components.

 4. [Explore the internal services](https://digital.gov.bc.ca/common-components/) and [Saas Tools](https://digital.gov.bc.ca/cloud/services/saas/) you can re-use to supports your work.